Damian545-DJ/raport-publiczny/sezer-duygulu/README.en.md

 This section was prepared as a supplement to the main public evidence report.
 Its purpose is to connect:
 - publicly available information concerning Sezer Duygulu and entities linked to him,
 - public red flags related to companies operating within this ecosystem,
-- recent documented materials indicating inconsistencies in an individual case connected to Intrixo.
+- recent documented materials indicating inconsistencies in an individual case connected to Intrixo(Voorneputten).

 ## Public context
 In publicly available materials, Sezer Duygulu is presented as a person linked to the Home of People group and to brands and entities operating in the temporary work and migrant labour sector, including, among others, Uitzendbureau Solutions, Intrixo, Efficient at Work, T&S Flexwerk, NWH Jobs, and Masterteam.